MobileNativeFoundation/rules_xcodeproj/docs/usage.md

 ### `clean`

-When you run `bazel clean` normally (i.e. not using this API), it won't affect the rules_xcodeproj output base the way you expect. `bazel clean --expunge` will though, as it will blow away both environments.
+When you run `bazel clean` normally (i.e. not using this API), it won’t affect the rules_xcodeproj output base the way you expect. `bazel clean --expunge` will though, as it will blow away both environments.
 To clean the rules_xcodeproj output base use the API instead: